cybermouflons/CCSC-CTF-2024/web/microbuns/README.md

 ## Description

-I may be silicon but I can stil stuff my RAM with buns and appreciate poetry.
+I may be silicon but I can still stuff my RAM with buns and appreciate poetry.